subhromitra/Automated-helpdesk-ticket-classifier/README.md

 The dataset can be found here: https://privdatastorage.blob.core.windows.net/github/support-tickets-classification/datasets/all_tickets.csv

+**Note:-** All labels have been made anonymous by the dataset providers.

 ### Workflow :-

 The general workflow for this project is visualized using the following pic :-